Last updated on April 28th, 2022 at 09:44 am.

 It must feel welcoming and like you own it whenever you are working from the office.

 As such, turning your bedroom into a home office might not work.
-Choose a space that makes you to feel as though you are at work.
+Choose a space that makes you feel as though you are at work.
 The body and mind will team up to enhance your productivity.

 Things to avoid to create an ideal home office